adaltas/ece-devops-2020-fall/modules/4-continuous-testing/content.md

 ## Test automation

 - Run tests on a server with specific configuration specified in your tests
-- Run the tests on different version of the code
+- Run the tests on different versions of the code
-  - Condition for PullRequest merge
+  - Condition for Pull Request merge
   - On each commit
 - Run on your own server